 If you are seriously interested in becoming a railroader, particularly in the areas of transportation or maintenance, but aren't exactly sure what all is involved the work can be very grueling.
 Even though the job can be physically demanding most of the time workers, especially conductors and engineers, fight fatigue as 12-hour days are fairly common without a break.
 Most often this occurs when working for a Class I railroad, which offer excellent pay for the many hours railroaders remain on the job.
 Also, if you are a college student the large railroads which serve Idaho, Union Pacific and BNSF, offer either internship or graduate programs.
-To learn more about these programs please visit each railroad's career page listed below.
 For questions and concerns regarding possible openings please contact the railroads themselves, as I can provide little help.

 Bountiful Grain & Craig Mountain Railroad: The BG&CM operates the former trackage of the Camas Prairie Railroad near Lewiston.
 The railroad is currently owned by Railroad Materials Salvage.
 For contact information; PO Box 612 Richmond, Missouri, 64085-8500.
 Phone 816-776-7270.

 City of Boise Railroad: This is a recently created shortline owned by the city of Boise.
 However, I am unsure if it is currently operating or that the city employees its own workers.

 Eastern Idaho Railroad: This railroad is another of the Watco's

 family of shortlines operating two broken stretches of track in the

 Great Northwest Railroad: Another Watco property that is mostly